Karen-Stewart80/Positive_Peeps_B/README.md

 ### Description

 Positive Peeps is a social app that allows users to connect with each other.
 The problem with most social apps is the amount of trolling, negative comments and bullying that goes on between users.
-To solve this issue, I've created Positive Peeps, which users pledge to only create positive posts and messages and abstain from negative interactions.
+To solve this issue, I've created Positive Peeps, which users pledge to only create positive posts abstain from negative interactions.
 Allowing users to be a part of an uplifting community without the fear of harassment and negative judgement.
+For this reason the initial application will not have profile images, the option to delete or change/update profiles or the option of sending messages.
+This way the initial version is a higher level of protection from insensitive messages or images or people changing their profile after posting something unsavoury, so there is accountability.
+Posts can be deleted though.
+The 2.0 version in the future will offer those options for those wanting a less restrictive service.

 ### Instructions
 **Install python 3.9**